DigitalGlobe

-DigitalGlobe is an American commercial vendor of space imagery and geospatial content, and operator of civilian remote sensing spacecraft.
+DigitalGlobe (formerly EarthWatch) was an American commercial vendor of space imagery and geospatial content, and operator of civilian remote sensing spacecraft.
 The company went public on the New York Stock Exchange on 14 May 2009, selling 14.7 million shares at US$19.00 each to raise US$279 million in capital.
 On 5 October 2017, Maxar Technologies completed its acquisition of DigitalGlobe.

 The company's "WorldView" satellites should not be confused with the unrelated WorldView company (a stratospheric balloon operator).

 Origins

-WorldView Imaging Corporation was founded in January 1992 in Oakland, California in anticipation of the 1992 Land Remote Sensing Policy Act (enacted in October 1992) which permitted private companies to enter the satellite imaging business.
-Its founder was Dr Walter Scott, who was joined by co-founder and CEO Doug Gerull in late 1992.
+WorldView Imaging Corporation was founded in January 1992 in Oakland, California in anticipation of the 1992 Land Remote Sensing Policy Act (enacted in October 1992), which permitted private companies to enter the satellite imaging business.
+Its founder was Walter Scott, who was joined by co-founder and CEO Doug Gerull in late 1992.
 In 1993, the company received the first high resolution commercial remote sensing satellite license issued under the 1992 Act.
 The company was initially funded with private financing from Silicon Valley sources and interested corporations in North America, Europe and Japan.
 Dr. Scott was head of the Lawrence Livermore Laboratories "Brilliant Pebbles" and "Brilliant Eyes" projects which were part of the Strategic Defense Initiative.
 Doug Gerull was the executive in charge of the Mapping Sciences division at the Intergraph Corporation.
 The company's first remote sensing license from the United States Department of Commerce allowed it to build a commercial remote sensing satellite capable of collecting images with 3 m resolution.

 In 1995, the company became EarthWatch Incorporated, merging WorldView with Ball Aerospace & Technologies Corp.'s commercial remote sensing operations.

 In September 2001, EarthWatch became DigitalGlobe.

 In 2007, DigitalGlobe acquired online imagery provider GlobeXplorer to extend its imagery distribution capabilities via online APIs and web services.

 In 2011, DigitalGlobe was inducted into the Space Foundation's Space Technology Hall of Fame for its role in advancing commercial Earth-imaging satellites.